AustinGreer/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+- Closures are basically functions that can work.
+A closure usually takes place when you have a function nested inside the function.
+The nested function has access to the variables on the outside.

 2. Study the following code, then answer the questions below.

 ```js